Engelbert Sterckx: Archbishop

 The new constitution guaranteed religious, educational and press freedom.
 Although not enthusiastic about all the provisions Sterckx decided they were tolerable.
 Not a profound thinker, Sterckx was a clever negotiator with a natural inclination to conciliatory pragmatism.
 He became Archbishop on 24 February 1832, but his consecration was initially delayed by rumors against him of liberalism.
 In 1833 he baptised Louis-Philippe, Crown Prince of Belgium, the eldest son of Leopold I of the Belgians.

-Archbishop Sterckx took full advantage of the new freedoms to completely reorganized the Archdiocese, establishing schools, colleges, monasteries, charities and minor seminaries in Hoogstraten and Waver.
+Archbishop Sterckx took full advantage of the new freedoms to completely reorganize his Archdiocese, establishing schools, colleges, monasteries, charities and minor seminaries in Hoogstraten and Waver.
 The University of Mechelen was mainly the work of Sterckx, and was a revival of the famous University of Leuven, which had been founded in 1425 and closed in 1797.
+Sterckx wrote to Pope Gregory XVI on 14 November 1833 regarding the proposed establishment of a Catholic university for Belgium, and Gregory replied to him and the other Belgian bishops on 13 December 1833 in a letter entitled Maiori certo, granting his approval.
+Gregory referred to the tradition of granting pontifical approval to the establishment of Catholic seats of learning.
 It opened in November 1834 and moved to Leuven in December 1835.

-During the consistory of 13 September 1838 Pope Gregory XVI created him cardinal with the title of cardinal-priest of St. Bartholomew en l'Ile (San Bartolomeo all'Isola).
+During the consistory of 13 September 1838, the Pope appointed him as a cardinal with the title of cardinal-priest of St. Bartholomew en l'Ile (San Bartolomeo all'Isola).
 He did not participate in the conclave of 1846 at which Pope Pius IX was chosen.

-In 1842 Sterckx issued a decree regarding plainsong and the following year established a commission to prepare a new edition of choral books.
+In 1842, Sterckx issued a decree regarding plainsong and the following year established a commission to prepare a new edition of choral books.
 The Mechlin Gradual and Vesperal was published in 1848.

 In 1857 an anticlerical Liberal government came to power under the leadership of Charles Rogier and later Walthère Frère-Orban.
 Sterckx strongly opposed all interference, such as the law on cemeteries of 1862.
 In 1863, 1864 and 1867 he hosted a series of influential Catholic Congresses in Mechelen with the aim of invigorating Catholic social, cultural and political engagement.

-Cardinal Sterckx died on 4 December 1867, in Mechelen where he rests in the crypt of the archbishops in St. Rombouts Cathedral.
+Cardinal Sterckx died on 4 December 1867, in Mechelen, where his remains rest in the crypt of the archbishops in St. Rombout's Cathedral.